jasonsbeer/AmigaPCI/TechnicalManual.md

 During configuration, specifications such as the device manufacturer, product number, device capabilities, etc, are read from the device.
 Each PCI device is capable of supporting up to six base address registers (BAR0 - BAR5, between 0x10 - 0x24).
 The required address space for each of the six possible registers are determined and presented to Amiga OS for assigning of base addresses in the 32 bit Zorro 3 address space.
 This is done through the normal Zorro 3 AUTOCONFIG procedure.
 However, the PCI Bridge logic translates the needs of the PCI card and requests AUTOCONFIG resources in a manner that is understood by Amiga OS.
 As an example, if BAR0 requests 512k of configuration space, this request will be passed to Amiga OS as a Zorro 3 device requiring 512k of AUTOCONFIG space.
 Amiga OS will then assign a base address to this request.
 This assigned base address will be programmed into BAR0 of the target PCI device.
 This process repeats for BAR1 - BAR5 of the same PCI device.
 This procedure is then repeated for each PCI device installed.
 Once complete, each PCI device may be accessed by the assigned base address(es), just as any other AUTOCONFIG device.

+PCI target devices configured by the AUTOCONFIG process support only access to memory space.
+This is recommended for all new PCI devices and we will adhear to that recommendation[[6]](#6).

 ##### 2.3.1.2 AUTOCONFIG ROM Vector

 PCI devices may have onboard ROMs that contain additional information describing the device and may be used to enhance functionality, such as for auto booting.
 PCI ROMs may contain multiple images that support multiple architectures.
 During PCI configuration, the ROM address requirement is read from the PCI configuration header.
 This is then presented to the AUTOCONFIG process as a ROM Vector, which is an offset from the base address where the ROM will respond.

 #### 2.3.2 Software Configuration

 PCI devices not designed specifically for the Amiga should be installed in software configuration slots.
 Each slot designated as a software configuration slot may be accessed through the base address of the PCI Bridge.
-PCI configuration commands may be executed to a specific device by setting the PCI target device's IDSEL bit.
-As an example, assume the base address of the PCI Bridge is $4400 0000.
-The PCI target device in slot 1 may be accessed at address $4401 0000, slot 2 at $4402 0000, etc. With this method, each slot may be polled to determine if it is a software configuration slot and if there is a target device present.
-Polling an empty or AUTOCONFIG slot will return $FFFF FFFF on the data bus by the PCI Bridge.
-The PCI bridge is AUTOCONFIGured as a 512MB I/O device.

-Table 2.3.2.
-Address Offset of PCI Slots.
+Table 2.3.2a.
+Address Offset of PCI Slots For IDSEL.
 PCI Slot|Address Bit|Offset From Base Address
 -|-|-
 0|AD[16]|$01 0000